Wedding Receptions (click on highlighted links for song ideas)

 Immediately following your welcome, we recommend having the meal service begin.

-time.
-During the pre-planning stages, inform your caterer what time you expect to
+During the pre-planning stages, inform your caterer what time you expect to arrive and that

 Cake Cutting

-guests are now getting more animated, and giving their enthusiastic encouragement to
+are now getting more animated, and giving their enthusiastic encouragement to the bride

 Bouquet Toss